1) What is the NISE Network?

 There are several options for navigating the website and filtering your search results:

 Search box: You can find materials by using the Search box in the top right hand corner of the website; this is helpful if you are looking for something specific such as "carbon nanotube" or "gecko"

-Filtered search: You can filter results by Audience, Product Category, and Nano Topic; you can select multiple filters to further refine your results
+Filtered search: You can filter results by Audience, Product Category Type, and Topic; you can select multiple filters to further refine your results

-To learn more about how the educational products are categorized, read the product category descriptions
+To learn more about how the educational products are categorized, read the product category type descriptions

 You can see all educational products by going to the Table of Contents

 You can learn how to incorporate science content into Seasonal Events and Holidays - STEM Throughout the Year by looking at our annual calendar of STEM-related events

 You can see a complete listing of public educational products translated into Spanish

 10) How can I download videos from the website?